awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_skip_transaction_with_gtid.md

 The master user must run the `mysql.rds_skip_transaction_with_gtid` procedure\.

 This procedure is supported for RDS for MySQL 5\.7\.23 and higher MySQL 5\.7 versions, and RDS for MySQL 8\.0\.26 and higher 8\.0 versions\.
-This procedure isn't supported for RDS for MySQL 5\.6\.

 ## Examples<a name="mysql_rds_skip_transaction_with_gtid-examples"></a>